 Distance: 32 miles

 On the outskirts of St Francisville is one of the USA's most haunted mansions, The Myrtles Plantation Home.
 Built by General David Bradford in 1796, this splendid home offers daily guided tours where you can discover dark secrets about past residents and hear tales about the ghosts that are said to haunt the grounds.

-St Francisville is a sleepy town located in the Parish of West Feliciana dating back to the early 1800s with many homes, churches, shops and the courthouse listed on the national historic registry.
+St Francisville is a sleepy town located in the Parish of West Feliciana.
+It dates back to the early 1800s with many homes, churches, shops and the courthouse listed on the national historic registry.
 Cat Island National Wildlife Refuge is home to the national bald-cypress tree, the largest tree in North America east of the California Redwoods.
-Afton Villa Gardens are considered the most picturesque in the state and worth a look.
+Afton Villa Gardens are considered the most picturesque in the state.

 Distance: 105 miles

 On your journey through the heart of rural Louisiana, stop at Frogmore Cotton Plantation & Gins - a modern day working plantation.
 The two-hour Delta Music Tour takes you on a journey back in time to the trial and tribulations of life as a plantation slave.

 Another stop on your way to Alexandria is William Loyd's, Loyd Hall in Cheneyville.
 The story goes that William Loyd somehow disgraced his British family and was sent away.
 Yes, the famous Lloyd's of London Insurance dynasty.
 William was given enough money to start a new life in the USA and was never to return to England.
 His family also forbade him from using the second ‘L’ in his surname.
 It is unknown to this day exactly what William did to be sentenced to hard time in America!

 Alexandria is set in the very heart of Louisiana and is home to the Louisiana State Museum and the impressive Alexandria Museum of Art.
 In the evening, dine on local dishes such as etouffe, crawfish and jambalaya.